Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

-Hierarchical feature pipeline is especially useful for tasks with hierarchical relationships. \cite{ftl19} uses the output of neighboring word semantic type prediction as extra features for neighboring word prediction. \cite{hxts17} uses skip connections to forward predictions of lower-level POS tagging, chunking, and dependency parsing tasks to higher-level entailment and relatedness classification tasks.
-In addition, deep cascade MTL \cite{glzolzzdc19} adds both residual connections and cascade connections to a single-trunk parallel MTL model with supervision at different levels, where residual connections forward hidden representations and cascade connections forward output distributions of a task to the prediction layer of another task. \cite{sslf20} includes the output of the low-level discourse element identification task in the organization grid, which consists of sentence-level, phrase-level, and document-level features of an essay, for the primary essay organization evaluation task.
+Hierarchical feature pipeline is especially useful for tasks at different abstraction levels. \citet{ftl19} use the output of neighboring word semantic type prediction as extra features for neighboring word prediction. \citet{hxts17} use skip connections to forward predictions of lower-level POS tagging, chunking, and dependency parsing tasks to higher-level entailment and relatedness classification tasks.
+In addition, deep cascade MTL \cite{glzolzzdc19} adds both residual connections and cascade connections to a single-trunk parallel MTL model with supervision at different levels, where residual connections forward hidden representations and cascade connections forward output distributions of a task to the prediction layer of another task. \citet{sslf20} include the output of the low-level discourse element identification task in the organization grid, which consists of sentence-level, phrase-level, and document-level features of an essay, for the primary essay organization evaluation task.
 In \cite{slf19}, the word predominant sense prediction task and the text categorization task share a transformer-based embedding layer and embeddings of certain words in the text categorization task could be replaced by prediction results of the predominant sense prediction task.

 The direction of hierarchical pipelines is not necessarily always from low-level tasks to high-level tasks.
-For example, in \cite{amd20}, the outputs of word-level tasks are fed to the char-level primary task. \cite{rboc20} feeds the output of more general classification models to more specific classification models during training, and the more general classification results are used to optimize beam search of more specific models at test time.
+For example, in \cite{amd20}, the outputs of word-level tasks are fed to the char-level primary task. \citet{rboc20} feed the output of more general classification models to more specific classification models during training, and the more general classification results are used to optimize beam search of more specific models at test time.